dnvriend/scala-jdbc/README.md

 - If you want to create reactive applications or advanced features (like async/streaming) please use [Slick 3.0](http://slick.typesafe.com) and don't use this library.

 # Dependency
-To include the JDBC plugin into your sbt project, add the following lines to your build.sbt file:
+To include the JDBC library, add the following lines to your build.sbt file:

 ```
 resolvers += "dnvriend at bintray" at "http://dl.bintray.com/dnvriend/maven"